brakmic/HDA_with_Cpp/README.md

 But as `htmx` is very language agnostic, there is no problem of using any language whatsoever, so I used C++.
 This is also good from the learning perspective as it forces me to double check everything.

 I think that we should remove bloat not only from our frontends [*put any massive JS framework in here*], but also from our backends [*put any massive backend framework in here*].
-Massive software consumes massive amounts of time and energy. **Human** time and energy, but also **CPU** cycles and electricity.
+Massive software consumes massive amounts of time and energy. **Human** time and energy as well as **CPU** cycles and electricity.

 ## Setup